Horsforth Golf Club: History

 In 1925 James Braid was invited to inspect the course, which he did on 19 March 1925, and provided a report for a fee of £14-5-0d.
 Many of his suggestions were adopted.

-In 1964 the golf course architect Frank Pennink was asked to appraise the course and help its redevelopment after new land was bought in compensation for loss of land taken over by the adjacent airport.
+In 1964, the golf course architect Frank Pennink was asked to appraise the course and help with its redevelopment after new land was bought in compensation for the loss of land taken over by the adjacent airport.

-On 27 May 1985 a Lockheed Tristar, British Airtours flight 101, registration G-BBAI, from Palma Airport, Mallorca, Spain overran the runway on landing at Leeds Bradford Airport.
-12 of the 412 people on board suffered minor injuries when exiting down steep rear ramps.
-The aircraft was severely damaged.
-There were many sightseers on the course.